maikolachi/optimal-dazzle/README.md

 6. Developed using Xcode 11 and targets iOS 12.4
 7. Dark mode may not appear correctly
 8. If the image url is not supplied by the API a stock image is displayed, as there are many events without one
-9. Some quirks may be remaining like on the Split View the back button shold not show in some layouts, have to add the split view button.
+9. Some quirks may be remaining like on the Split View the back button shold not show in some layouts, have to add the split view button
+10. Using the largest size image for the thumbnail to get the worst case which can be imporved by using a smaller available image

 ## Caching